Two things struck me about the Albert Adria episode of Chef’s Table on Netflix.

 THIRTEENTH COURSE: To end tonight’s fabulous tasting menu, they served us these cute loops of churros con chocolate.

 Churros are deep-fried dough pastries similar to doughnuts.
-Served with a hot cup of bittersweet chocolate, they’re absolutely delicious and one of the most iconic desserts in Spain.
+Served with a hot cup of bittersweet chocolate, they’re absolutely delicious and one of the most popular desserts in Spain.

 If you remember how I started this post, then you’re probably wondering how I got all the way to dessert without talking about the one dish that brought us here in the first place – the confit pig udders.
 Well, we did try to order them, but unfortunately, they were out of them tonight.
 Major boo!